qchantel/demonstrate-excel-like-micro-interactions-react-table/README.md

-Quick POC to demonstrate some spreadsheet like capabilities in a React HTMl table.
+A quick example of some excel like interactions in a react table (copy pasting, deleting, multiple selection)

 0 dependency